M1tchster/Img2C/README.md

   My images have holes in them while using a color key!

-      Try including a dummy 1x1 image with the color key you use for translucency.
-Name it "_ColorKey".
+      Try including a dummy 1x1 image with the color key you use.
+Name it "_ColorKey."
-      This can happen if the palette fills up very fast and the color key gets added after it fills.
+      This can happen if the palette fills up very fast and the color key has to replace a color.

   The software crashes when attempting to display my image!

-      If your image is very very large, it's possible (depending on the compiler) that you may run out of stack.
+      If your image is very large, it's possible (depending on the compiler) that you may run off stack.
-      Try using another compiler, if it fixes it then try downscaling the image.
-Stack space may be the issue.
+      Try using another compiler, if it fixes it, try downscaling the image..